Electric Train Tablet Instruments

 There was a polarised relay in the control circuit for the slide lock which is not shown in the patent drawings, so it is assumed that it was incorporated within the separate bell in a similar fashion to Tyer's earlier No 5 and later No 7 designs.
 The patent does not mention any galvanometer (to indicate the passage of electric current between the two machines), but an illustration of the instruments in an Instruction issued by the L&BR in 1898 does show one located behind the drum, as can be seen in the photograph above.
 It may be the case therefore that the actual instruments provided to the L&BR differed in some detail from the design shown in the patent.
 Click here to see more of the 1896 patent drawings.

 The bell was a separate item from the actual ETT instrument and on other railways it was mounted usually on the wall, or a shelf, close to the ETT instrument.
 (The author is not aware of any photographs which show a L&BR installation.)
-It was Tyer's practice, at signal-boxes which communicated with two adjacent signal-boxes (eg passing-loops) to provide a bell in one direction and a gong in the other direction, for easy distinction between the sounds of the two devices.
+It was Tyer's practice, at signal-boxes which communicated with two adjacent signal-boxes (eg passing-loops), to provide a bell in one direction and a gong in the other direction for easy distinction between the sounds of the two devices.
 (A 'gong' had a large coiled spring rather than a dome as the sounding device; the picture shows a typical example, although not of L&BR origin.)
-An early L&BR document states that "...the bell applies to Up trains and the gong to Down trains...", although one must presume that this meant that the bell was connected to the next signal-box up the line and the gong to the next signal-box down the line, as clearly both the bell and gong would have been involved in the passage of a train through a passing-loop.
+It would appear that Tyer's normal practice was to install a gong at the Down end of a section and a bell at the Up end of the same section, so for example at Chelfham there would have been a gong working to a bell at Pilton and a bell working to a gong at Bratton Fleming.
+An early L&BR document states simply that "...the bell applies to Up trains and the gong to Down trains...", although of course both the bell and gong would have been involved in the passage of a train through a passing-loop from one section to the next.

 The tablets for Tyer's No 7A instruments were round metal discs approximately 4" in diameter, engraved with the names of the signal-boxes between which they applied.
 (Typically the tablets were either solid brass, or steel with a brass face-plate.)
 To ensure that a tablet for one section could not be placed incorrectly into the instrument for an adjacent section, each tablet had a 'configuration' which was achieved by a shaped notch in the edge of the tablet.
 This notch engaged with an equivalently-shaped nib at the back of the slot inside the receiving drum of the tablet instrument.
 In the centre of each tablet there was a hole, whose shape denoted the configuration for easy recognition:- round for 'A', square for 'B', triangular for 'C'.
 There was also a smaller hole (about 5/8" diameter) diametrically opposite the notch, although this appears to have served little function other than for the signalman to insert a finger when trying to get the tablet out of the instrument slide!
 The 1896 Patent does show a small 'knob' on the front of the instrument on which a tablet could be hung by that small hole after removal from the slide, but it appears to have been omitted from the L&BR machines.
 In each section the tablets were numbered individually from 1 upwards, with the number being stamped into the face of tablet, although as will be seen from the photographs some of those numbers had been affected by later alterations to the tablets.
 It is not known if the numbers served any purpose other than for recording individual tablets removed or replaced for maintenance purposes etc. According to an Instruction issued by the L&BR in 1898 there were 24 tablets provided for each single-line section.